Should You Care About the “I Prefer” Hotel Rewards Program? Should You Care About the “I Prefer” Hotel Rewards Program?

 How the status stacks up against the other big brands is a bit of a mixed bag.
 On the downside, elite status with I Prefer Hotel Rewards does not provide as many perks and benefits as top-tier Hilton Honors Diamond Elite or Marriott Bonvoy Titanium Elite.

-There's no “fifth night free,” lounge access, or complimentary elite status with an airline.
-Achieving I Prefer top-tier status is substantially more straightforward in some aspects.
+There's no fourth or fifth night free, lounge access, or complimentary elite status with an airline.
+However, achieving I Prefer top-tier status is substantially more straightforward in some aspects.
 For instance, Hilton Honors Diamond Elite requires 60 nights, 30 stays, or 120,000 Base Points.
 At an earning rate of 10 base points per dollar, that requires spending of $12,000.

 If you are willing to spend, top-tier status with I Prefer is straightforward.
 At an earning rate of 10 points per dollar, you only need to spend $5,000.
 Furthermore, there is no minimum night or stay requirement, so staying at high-end luxury properties can substantially boost your status.

-For example, the stunning Post Ranch Inn in Big Sur, California.
-Stays are expensive, and a two-night stay will earn you enough points for Explorer status.
-However, a three-night stay will earn enough points for I Prefer Elite Status.
+For example, a stay at the stunning Post Ranch Inn in Big Sur, California, is expensive, but a two-night stay will earn you enough points for Gold status.
+A three-night stay will earn enough points for I Prefer Elite Titanium Status.

 I Prefer Hotel Rewards program includes the Post Ranch Inn